 As a registered NAMA we can request climate funding from international funds, which will allow us to have sufficient resources to use and replicate the Querétaro model in 15 states of the country.

 Early in 2018, you were honoured with an award by the UN World Tourism Organization (UNWTO) – another one for your collection of accolades in recognition of achievements at Sierra Gorda.
 How do such awards influence your work – do they make it easier?
 Are there any downsides?

 The construction of a rural tourism model that operated in protected areas was a winning project in the National Geographic Geotourism Challenge, financed by resources from the IADB MIF.
 The project supported the integration of enterprises and ventures of all sizes and focused on training, development of community standards, validation as Early Adopters of a Sustainable Destination.
 This was a very successful project and has accomplished much.

 Then we were awarded the To Do!
-Prize that was presented to us at the ITB (International Tourismus-Börse Berlin) in 2013.
+The prize that was presented to us at the ITB (International Tourismus-Börse Berlin) in 2013.
 In 2016, we were once again winners of the National Geographic World Legacy Award for our inclusive model in the management of a territory.

 And this year we obtained recognition from the UNWTO, citing our initiative, generating visibility, winning spaces for the conservation objectives, regulating tourism activity, as well as the management of permanent financing for the improvement of microenterprises throughout the territory.